wakeupingear/eepy/README.md

     * Earlier Editor versions should also work but are currently untested.
 *   [Text Mesh Pro](https://docs.unity3d.com/Packages/com.unity.textmeshpro@4.0/manual/index.html)
     * Included by default in new Unity projects!
-*   Don't use the New Input System
+*   Don't use the New Input System!

 ### Installation